Mandeep112-prog/DSA-PROBLEMS/README.md

 this folder is created for dsa-problem solving

+Question 1: find greatest number in the array